MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 ## SCRAL quickstart with docker-compose
-SCRAL is an IoT adaptation framework that contains different integration modules.
+SCRAL is an IoT adaptation framework that contains different adapters, called also resource managers.
+In the SCRAL source code repository, you can find a [docker-compose template]( https://github.com/MONICA-Project/scral-framework/blob/master/docker-compose/docker-compose.yml) to start working with SCRAL and GOST.
+You just need to modify only the name of the adapter (corresponding to the name of the SCRAL image).

-Inside the SCRAL repository you can find a docker-compose folder to help you start working with SCRAL and GOST.
+This docker-compose file integrate the GOST environment and all the possible SCRAL enviromental variables.
+Note that the variables that are not commented are mandatory.

 ### Quickstart introduction
 A user can initiate a "quickstart" docker-compose file going inside "docker-compose" folder published inside SCRAL repository and running the command: